spetrone/GeReMIS/Readme.md

+# Method For producing a GEnetic RElatedness Maximal Independent Set (GeReMIS)
+- This produces a maximal independent set where there are no first degree relatives in the output set.
+- It is designed to use the output from KING -  a robust relationship inference tool (Manichaikul et al., 2010), but it can be used with other inference tools so long as the input file format is the same (see test_inputs under /test_files).

- Input:
+ ### Input:

 1. (required) The output from KING -relate  (the .kin0 file) (https://www.kingrelatedness.com/)
-    - for best results, include inference with second degree relationships
+    - for best results, include inference with second degree relationship
 2. (optional) A file ranking samples by novelty (columns "ID" and "novelty"), where I higher count is a better ranking.
-Novelty, in this case, is calculated as variants the sample contributes to the variant library that do not intersect with gnomad.
+Novelty, in this case, is calculated as variants the sample contributes to the variant library that do not intersect with an existing genetic variation database - gnomAD (https://gnomad.broadinstitute.org/)
 3.  (optional) A file ranking samples by quality (columngs "ID" and "quality") - where a higher score is a better ranking (the absolute scores do not matter, so long as they are relative scores and higher is better).

- ------- USAGE----------------------------------------------------------------------------
+### USAGE

  python CLI-max-ind-set.py -r <relatedness_file> -n <novelty_file> -q <quality_file>